 Darrin Brege, the Creative Director and strategist at HelloWorld, encourages his team to design, build, and race paper boats.
 Adrienne Weissman, the chief customer officer of G2 Crowd, choreographs a dance routine to her favorite song in her head.

-While these hacks are able to make you more productive, the truth is they may not work for you.
-If there’s something you do that keeps you pushing forward — then go ahead and keep doing it.
+While these hacks are able to make you more productive in 2020, the truth is they may not work for you.
+If there’s something you do that keeps you pushing forward, then go ahead and keep doing it.